zverugin8/Terraform/different_cloud_tasks/gcp/task_gcp.md

 ## TASK 9 - Move state to Cloud Storage Bucket

-Hint: Create a Cloud Storage Bucket(`name=epam-gcp-tf-state`) as a pre-requirement for this task.
+Hint: Create a Cloud Storage Bucket(`name=epam-gcp-tf-state-${random_string}`) as a pre-requirement for this task.
 Please create the resource by a hands in GCP console.
 That resource will be out of our IaC approach as it will never be recreated.

 Learn about [terraform backend in Cloud Storage Bucket](https://developer.hashicorp.com/terraform/language/settings/backends/gcs)